-- Common animals are rats, mice, rabbits, fox, wolf, tiger, lion, wild ass, horses and camels.
+- Common animals are rats, mice, rabbits, foxes, wolves, tigers, lions, wild donkeys, horses and camels.

-Montane forests are the forests which are found in the mountains.
+Montane forests are forests which are found in the mountains.

-- The wet temperate type of forests are found between a height of 1000 and 2000 metres.
+- The wet temperate type of forests is found between a height of 1000 and 2000 metres.

-- At high altitudes, generally, more than 3,600 metres above the sea level, temperate forests and grasslands give way to the Alpine vegetation.
+- At high altitudes, generally more than 3,600 metres above sea level, temperate forests and grasslands give way to the Alpine vegetation.